NadirBarlozzo/Barcoin/README.md

 ## Purpose

-Barcoin aims to be an open-source solution to provide a micro-credits fully featured platform, transactions get stored through Barcoin's blockchain technologies in order to maintain the users' credentials and transactions' information confidential.
+Barcoin is a school project and it's purpose is to develop a fully featured micro-management platform.
+In order to ensure transactions' accountability without exposing the users involved in them, the program will also feature an evolving blockchain stack implemented from scratch.

 ## Roadmap

-- Blockchain's transactions confirmation by network nodes
+- Blockchain's transactions confirmation by the network nodes following the PoW consensus algorithm
-- Blockchain sync on every login
+- Blockchain sync on every login ✓
 - User's password reset and account deletion
-- UI Dashboard and payment method
+- UI Dashboard and payment method ✓
-- Mining system and appropriate mining fee
+- Mining system and appropriate mining fee, possibly low energy consuming
-- More to come ...
+- Asymmetric key pair check to validate ownership of an account ✓